 There is plenty to see and do here!
 Set within the architecture of a bug-themed city, our creative displays entertain guests as they learn about these fascinating creatures.

 View thousands of beautiful and bizarre exotic insects from all over the world.
 Play bug games on our touch-screen computers.
 Pretend you are a termite as you crawl through our mud tube.
-Watch ants forage for food and build tunnels in our live ant nest.
 Safely get up close to our observation hive and see our busy bees.
 Or spy on our many other live insects.
-Of course, your visit is not complete unless you touch a bug!
-Touch a live tarantula, scorpion, millipede, and a hissing cockroach before you leave.
+Of course, your visit is not complete unless you sit in on a touch presentation!
+Touch presentation occur daily.
+Touch a live tarantula, millipede, and a hissing cockroach before you leave.
 Whether you are a bug enthusiast or just a curious visitor, Insectropolis has over a dozen exhibit areas that are sure to educate and entertain.

 Our Insectropolis Staff

 Our staff is a group of individuals who not only love bugs but love working here!
 You will not only see amazing insects and displays when you visit us, but you are guaranteed to meet enthusiastic, friendly, and knowledgeable staff.
 We have many brainy bug handlers, interesting tour guides, and fun birthday hosts.
 Below are our 3 main worker bees that were here from the beginning and made Insectropolis go from just a crazy idea to a reality.